 1. Go to

-Posts > Add New to create a new post for the recipe.
+Recipes > Add Recipe to create a new recipe.

-2. In this example, we will create a recipe called, `Best Brownies For Mom` so enter that as the post title.
-This was borrowed from Tupperware.
+2. In this example, `I will create a recipe called, `Broccoli Zuchini soup` so I enter that as the recipe title.

-6. Now, the magic happens as nutrition data gets calculated and the nutrition label is generated:
+7. Now, the magic happens as nutrition data gets calculated and the nutrition label is generated!

 If you follow these guideline you will ensure that Zip Recipes will always correctly recognise the content of your recipe.